Shredmetal/Fellas-as-a-Service/README.md

 ## What is This?
 A research implementation demonstrating how LLMs can be used to identify and respond to misinformation and authoritarian narratives using cultural pattern recognition and democratic discourse advantages.

+The biggest takeaway from this is that Claude 3.5 Sonnet is vastly superior at employing NAFO's tactics in disrupting authoritarian misinformation.

 ## Setup Requirements
 A .env file with the following API keys is required: